thenextman/devolutions-docs/docs/wayk/bastion/deployment-automation.md

 While the token id is relatively short and easy to embed into a script, it has one disadvantage: it doesn’t contain information about the Wayk Bastion it belongs to.
 This is why the *--den-url* parameter is required when using the token id for automated enrollment.

 The alternative is to extract and use the full token data, such that the only thing you need is the token.
-However, the token data is usually much longer and usually needs to be embedded in a file to be passed to Wayk Now.
+However, the token data is usually much longer and usually needs to be embedded in a file to be passed to Wayk Agent.

 To extract the enrollment token data, click on the vertical ellipsis (⋮) button besides the enrollment token, and select "View full token":